Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Calista, placing the area among the bottom 25% of areas assessed nationally

-This balance between supply and demand supports stable market conditions.
-The average construction cost value for new properties is $195,000, which is below regional norms, indicating more affordable housing options.
-In FY-26, commercial development approvals totalling $3.6 million have been recorded, reflecting the area's primarily residential character.
-Compared to Greater Perth, Calista has significantly lower building activity, at 89.0% below the regional average per person.
-This scarcity of new dwellings typically strengthens demand and prices for existing properties.
+This balance between supply and demand indicates stable market conditions, with new properties being constructed at an average cost of $195,000, which is below regional norms, offering more affordable housing options.
+In FY-26, $3.6 million worth of commercial development approvals have been recorded, reflecting the area's residential character.
+Compared to Greater Perth, Calista has significantly lower building activity, at 89.0% below the regional average per person, which typically strengthens demand and prices for existing properties.
+This activity is also lower than national averages, suggesting market maturity and possible development constraints.
+All recent building activity consists of standalone homes, preserving the area's low density nature and attracting space-seeking buyers.

 Frequently Asked Questions - Development